How will a judge make a decision about custody?

 - evidence of a pattern of domestic violence by either parent;

-- evidence that the child has been cared for by a “de facto custodian” (someone other than a parent who takes on a custodial parent’s role) and if the evidence is sufficient, the court shall consider the additional factors listed in What is a “de facto custodian” and can s/he get custody?; and
+- evidence that the child has been cared for by a “de facto custodian,” which is someone other than a parent who takes on a custodial parent’s role; if the evidence is sufficient, the judge will then consider the additional factors listed in What is a “de facto custodian” and can s/he get custody?; and

 1 Ind.
 Code § 31-17-2-8